netlify/vite-plugin-netlify-edge/README.md

 This plugin helps add support for generating Netlify Edge Functions.
 This is mostly intended for frameworks that need to generate a catch-all Edge Function to serve all requests.

-By default, it sets `outDir` to `.netlify/edge-functions/handler`, and generates an Edge Functions manifest that defines the `handler` function for all requests.

-To help with handling static files, it registers a virtual module called `@static-manifest` that exports a `Set` that includes the paths of all files in `publicDir`.
-This can be used in the handler to identify requests for static files.

 # Usage

 Install the plugin: